frankyxgithub/frankyxgithub/README.md

 - 👋 Hi, I’m @frankyxgithub
-- 🌱 I'm a Java & SpringBoot Software Developer - Enterprise
+- 🌱 I'm a Java & SpringBoot Software Engineer - Enterprise
 - 🌱 I’m currently learning fullstack web development
-- 👀 I’m interested in being a great programmer and open to learning and adding values where necessary
+- 👀 I’m interested in being a great Software Engineer and open to learning and adding values where necessary
-- 💞️ I’m looking to collaborate on web development and other related programming projects
+- 💞️ I’m looking to collaborate on software engineering, web development and other related programming projects
 - 📫 How to reach me on Discord:- @frankyx41
+- 📫 How to reach me on Linkedln:- @www.linkedin.com/in/efe-frok

 <!---
 frankyxgithub/Profile is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.